Juan Pablo Ocegueda

-Juan Pablo Ocegueda de Alba (born July 13, 1993) is an American professional soccer player who currently plays as a left-back for Los Angeles Force in the National Independent Soccer Association.
+Juan Pablo Ocegueda de Alba (born July 13, 1993) is an American former professional soccer player.
 He previously played in the UANL academy, Oaxaca, Orange County SC, Sahuayo F.C, and California United Strikers.

 Club career

 Ocegueda spent the bulk of his youth career in Tigres' academy.
 In July 2013, he was loaned to Chivas for the Apertura season, but he did not play for the club's first team.

 Back with Tigres, Ocegueda made his professional debut on March 13, 2014, in a Copa MX match against Puebla.

 International career

 Ocegueda played for the US under-20 national team in the 2013 CONCACAF U-20 Championship and the 2013 FIFA U-20 World Cup.
 Ocegueda announced he would no longer play for the U.S. after joining Chivas, who have a strict Mexican-only policy.
 However, Ocegueda left Chivas after just half a season when his loan to the club expired.